masterzenith/java-challenge/alj-java-challenge/readme.md

 - Swagger configuration for API documentation.
 - WebMVC configuration and Interceptors to enable CorrelationId injection in each request.
 - Custom exception handlers and API responses and Util classes.
-- Actuator framework support(out of the box features enabled) for Application health check.
+- Actuator framework support for Application health check.
 - Logging using Sl4j framework.
 - JUnits support for implementation and business logic.
 - Profile based configuration file.